 BGS is continually surveying and resurveying areas of Britain, improving and updating the geological maps.
-These updates are made to DiGMapGB-50 regularly.
-As GeoSure is based upon the most up to date information available, each new version of DiGMapGB-50 prompts a new version of GeoSure.
+These updates are made to the BGS Geology 50k dataset regularly.
+As GeoSure is based upon the most up to date information available, each new version of BGS Geology 50k prompts a new version of GeoSure.
+Appendix 3 shows the updates between version 7 and 8 which have been incorporated into GeoSure V8.
 BGS is committed to improving GeoSure as more information becomes available.
 Additional enhancements are made to the datasets for each new version.
 Below is an outline of the data history of GeoSure.